 - Replace individual missing teeth

-- Support an arch of denture teeth
+- Support a complete arch of teeth with an implant overdenture

 Read our implant overdentures page for details on how implants improve your experience with dentures.

 Dental implants mimic natural tooth structure.
 Dr. Thomas will embed a fixture—or artificial root—below your gumline.
 In three or four months, the fixture and your jawbone will fuse.
 Implants have many benefits: